nodelogicau/coucal/README.md

 # Coucal

-A headless Calendar User Agent (CUA) that provides essential functionality for calendaring, journalimg and team collaboration.
+A headless Calendar User Agent (CUA) that provides essential functionality for calendaring, journaling and team collaboration.

 ## Overview